trustwallet/developer/wallet-core/releasing.md

 ## Docker Hub

-We need to release a new prebuilt Docker image every time our dependencies change.
+We need to release a new prebuilt Docker image every time our dependencies or sources change.
 To build the docker image(s), see `tools/docker-build`.
 Use `docker push` to upload to Docker Hub.